nicholaseager/nicholaseager.github.io/_guides/2023-01-08-how-to-hike-inside-the-grand-canyon.markdown

 ## Preparation

-Make sure to pack plenty of water (at least a gallon per person), sunscreen, and a hat to protect yourself from the sun.
-Wear sturdy, comfortable shoes and bring layers of clothing as the temperature can vary significantly from the rim to the river.
-It's also a good idea to bring energy snacks, such as granola bars or nuts, to fuel your hike.
+Bring at least four liters of water per person, some sunscreen, and a hat to protect yourself from the sun.
+Bring layers of clothing and wear sturdy, comfortable shoes because the temperature can change significantly from the rim to the river.
+Bringing energy snacks for your hike, like granola bars or nuts, is also a good idea.

 ## Itinerary